Geotab/sdk/src/new.md

 Exception events can be deleted when new data arrives from a device that, when evaluated against the same rule conditions, invalidates the previous state of the exception.
 For example, a speeding exception is generated for a street with a 40mph speed limit beside a highway.
 As more GPS data arrives, it becomes clear the vehicle is on the highway, not the service road, so the exception is invalidated.
 This is a problem for users who continuously request ExceptionEvent data because they are unaware when an exception is invalidated, and deleted at a later date.
 To resolve this issue, two new properties have been added to ExceptionEvent; `lastModifiedDate` and `state`.
 These properties determine if the exception event is invalidated instead of deleted.
 This means that when a new GetFeed request is made, the user sees the updated record and can adjust their records accordingly.
 Invalidated exceptions will no longer be removed immediately.

-> NOTE: This feature is not enabled by default.
+> NOTE: Invalidtated exceptions will not be returned by default.
 You must pass the search parameter `includeInvalidated` in the request to Get or GetFeed to return invalidated exception events.
 The `state` of these exceptions will be `Invalid`.

 ### ExceptionEventSearch